-The Company's financial instruments comprise a mortgage portfolio with an embedded derivative, cash liquid resources, non-interest bearing loan notes with an embedded derivative and various other receivables and payables that arise directly from its operations.
+The Company's financial instruments comprise a mortgage portfolio with an embedded derivative, cash liquid resources, interestbearing loan notes with an embedded derivative and various other receivables and payables that arise directly from its operations.

-Note 2 Material accounting policies (continued)
+Note 2.
+Material accounting policies (continued)